kovidgoyal/calibre/manual/edit.rst

 One useful feature is :guilabel:`Checkpoints`.
 Before you embark on some ambitious set of edits, you can create a checkpoint.
-The checkpoint will preserve the current state of your book, then if in the future you decide you don't like the changes you have made to you can go back to the state when you created the checkpoint.
+The checkpoint will preserve the current state of your book, then if in the future you decide you don't like the changes you have made, you can go back to the state when you created the checkpoint.
 To create a checkpoint, use :guilabel:`Edit->Create checkpoint`.
 Checkpoints will also be automatically created for you whenever you run any automated tool like global search and replace.
 The checkpointing